ProtoTSNet: Interpretable Multivariate Time Series Classification With Prototypical Parts: Experimental evaluation

 \subsection{Synthetic Dataset}

 Our synthetic dataset consists of three features, of which two are significant for class distinction and one is not.
 It contains four classes, each marked by distinct saw and rectangular patterns in significant features.
 A small amount of white noise is introduced into the series.
 Significant parts are limited to the initial 40 time steps, the~subsequent 60 are randomized and independent from the classes.
+The dataset was generated with 1000 training examples and 100 test examples.

 The model was trained for four cycles of (joint epochs → prototype projection → last layer optimization), with reception of 0.75, prototype length of 20, and one prototype per class.
 The model achieved 100\% classification accuracy as expected for this simple dataset.
 Figure \ref{fig:artificial_protos} presents the learned prototypes and calculated feature importance score.